carloskaustin/MHC-Datathon-Project/README.md

 - Selected charts integrated into a PowerPoint slide deck for final presentation.

+## 📂 Repository Contents

+This repository includes all files developed and submitted for the MHC++ Datathon:

+MHC++ Datathon Project.ipynb
+- Jupyter Notebook containing all Python code used for cleaning, merging, and analyzing the datasets, as well as generating charts.

+MHC++ Datathon Presentation Slides.pdf
+- Full presentation slides used during the datathon, including visuals, key findings, and recommendations.

+MHC++ Datathon Condensed Video Presentation.mp4
+- A short video summarizing the project, where the team explains the analysis and findings using a condensed version of the slides.

 ## 🧠 Lessons Learned

 Understand the dataset deeply by studying the data dictionary